Chap 22 The Climax at

 could not help but be awed by what they were hearing over their radios.

 Dick's battle communications were a symphonic marvel to their ears.
-They
+He

 Since the first attack came from the south, A Company's south